Coding Gain for Age of Information in a Multi-source System with Erasure Channel: System Model

-\subsection{Uncoded Status-Update System}
+\subsection{Uncoded Status-update System}

-In this update system, the aggregator simply forwards the stream of packets from $K$ sources in a round-robin fashion.
-If a packet of source $S_i$ is not successfully received at the destination then it is discarded and a new packet is transmitted during the next scheduled slot for the source $S_i$.
-Therefore, the $\AoI$ becomes equal to $\ell$ units of transmission slot duration after every successful transmission.
+In the uncoded update system, the aggregator simply forwards the stream of packets from $K$ sources in a round-robin fashion.
+If a packet from source $S_i$ is not successfully received at the destination, then it is discarded and a new packet is transmitted during the next scheduled slot for the source $S_i$.
+Therefore, the $\AoI$ becomes equal to $\ell$ units of transmission slot duration after every successful transmission in this system.